High-pressure week

 Decode The Coverage

 When coverage praises a technology, ask about timeline, grid connection, storage, imports, and who carries the cost while the system changes.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether the preferred energy fix is tested against grid timing, storage, imports, and household price exposure.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion